rails/webpacker/README.md

 ![screen shot 2017-05-23 at 19 56 18](https://cloud.githubusercontent.com/assets/771039/26371229/0983add2-3ff2-11e7-9dc3-d9c2c1094032.png)

-By default, you shouldn't have to make any changes to `config/webpack/*.js` files since it's all standard production ready configuration however if you do need to customise this is where you would go.
+By default, you shouldn't have to make any changes to `config/webpack/*.js` files since it's all standard production-ready configuration however if you do need to customize or add a new loader this is where you would go.

 ### Loaders

-Webpack enables use of loaders to preprocess files.
+Webpack enables the use of loaders to preprocess files.
 This allows you to bundle any static resource way beyond JavaScript.
 All base loaders that ships with webpacker are located inside `config/webpack/loaders`.

-If you want to add a new loader, for example to process `json` files via webpack:
+If you want to add a new loader, for example, to process `json` files via webpack:

 ```
 yarn add json-loader
 ```

-and create a `json.js` file inside `loaders` directory:
+And create a `json.js` file inside `loaders` directory:

 ```js
 module.exports = {